Search the University College of Syracuse University Web Site

 Undergraduate and graduate online courses may be used toward degree programs at SU or other schools.
 It is the responsibility of the student to verify that SU credits will transfer to their home school.

+Take a course from your computer at home—no commuting necessary!
 These classes are conducted over the course of a semester.
 Online dialogue with the instructor and discussion with your classmates are integral parts of these courses.
 Basic computer skills are important: sending and receiving e-mail messages, posting to online discussion forums, and downloading files from a web site.

 Evolution and diverse character of North American slavery and antislavery.
 Slavery as labor, legal, and property system, cultural and political phenomenon, and social and economic network.
 Politics and ethics of abolition.